top of page

 Why the architect charges their clients for these expenses:

 because the architect would otherwise have to eat these costs.
 That does not make good business sense.
-If an architect has been asked by a client to fly to their project site from another state, for instance, the client owes the architect all costs associated with that architect serving their needs and requests.
-The other typical reimbursable’s are historically accepted project costs in the business of architecture.
+If an architect has been asked by a client to fly to their project site from another state or location, for instance, the client owes the architect all costs associated with that architect serving their needs and requests.
+The other typical reimbursable are historically accepted project costs in the business of architecture.

-What are realistic charges for these reimbursable items?
+What are the realistic charges for these reimbursable items?

 First: a brief discussion of a reimbursable multiple fee charge.
 It is common for architects, lawyers, doctors, accountants and other professionals to not only charge for some particular items, but to assign a multiple of perhaps 25% on top of the actual costs, to cover administrative record-keeping and billing for these items, or more, depending on the items.
 Why: because the architect is going to have to pay someone (or themselves) to keep track of these costs and receipts and they don’t work for free and they won’t have to do these things, unless these charges are incurred on specific projects, serving those clients.
 Also, not every minute of every day is logged when an architect or staff member drives to a post office or UPS outlet or other locations to send things to their clients.
 Therefore, on some items, architects simply charge a higher flat charge (over and above the actual cost of the item) to cover the related cost of transmitting and forwarding such items.
 In business this practice is understood: you charge more for something you provide than it costs you, in order to earn money and stay in business.
 No reasonable businessperson of any type will charge their clients what it actually costs them to do something or provide something.
 There must be a markup in order to stay alive and run a business.